 The Lord is very merciful and therefore divorce and adultery can be forgiven.
 The issue is not mercy and forgiveness, it's obedience to the Lord.
 He may forgive a leader who commits adultery by divorcing his wife and marrying another woman, but He is not okay with that leader maintaining their status as overseer of the church or ministry.
 They have disqualified themselves from functioning in that role.
 We do not have the authority to nullify the word of God by our own human love and compassion.
 His word is love and compassion, and we must accept it as so.
 Deception will quickly take ahold of us if we disregard His word simply because we don't like it or agree with it.

 Anointing on a minister is not the sign that they should still be leading a church, ministry, or movement after committing adultery and having multiple wives.
 The Lord's gifts and calling of God are without repentance (Romans 11:29).
 Once the Lord gives gifts and a calling, He does not remove it.
 However we can chose to operate independently of Him and go our own way.
 He may desire a leader who has unlawfully had multiple wives to come away with Him and live a private life of prayer, worship, and fasting.
 However since the leader has the gift and call for ministry, he can choose to continue in ministry and it could be successful.
 Usually those ministers who have made ministry their idol, will choose to continue in ministry regardless of what the Lord says in his word.
 They will hear according to the idol of their heart, ministry.
-The will hear "the Lord" speak to them that it is okay for them to return to ministry, or they will get a "prophetic word" from another leader.
+They will hear "the Lord" speak to them that it is okay for them to return to ministry, or they will get a "prophetic word" from another leader.
 They will hear or receive the prophetic word that their uncrucified soul desires to hear.

 Believers are just as much at fault in allowing this to continue as leaders.
 We ignore the scripture for the sake of mercy and compassion (which is really our own mercy and compassion, not God’s).
 We fund ministries and therefore keep them operating, in which the leader has left his wife for another woman.
 Carnality is living in the church and we are allowing it to continue by our money and support.

 There was a leader who the Lord used for a short but powerful revival.
-About three and a half months into the revival he give in to the temptations of the Devil and the lusts of his own flesh.
+About three and a half months into the revival he gave in to the temptations of the Devil and the lusts of his own flesh.
 He left his wife for another woman.
 The powerful revival ended.
 He quickly married the other woman so he wouldn't have to be reconciled with his wife.
-He had children so the divorce must have been very hurtful to the them.
+He had children so the divorce must have been very hurtful for the family.
 Within a few years, the man was back overseeing a ministry with his new wife by his side.
 But according to the qualifications put forth by the Holy Spirit, the man should be disqualified.
 Even if many in the church don’t believe that God still judges, the Holy Spirit still believes so: “Marriage is honourable in all, and the bed undefiled: but whoremongers and adulterers God will judge.”
 (Hebrews 13:4 KJV).
 Please keep in mind that the book of Hebrews was written to believers after Christ died on the cross.

 I also know of two pastors who divorced there spouses around the time they were in seminary together.
 They met in seminary and liked each other.
 Even though they were both already married, they fell into deception and believed the Lord wanted them to be together.
 They each divorced their spouses and married one another.
 Then after seminary they went into the ministry together, leaving their former spouses and children behind.
 Their ministry was founded on the ground of deception, self-will, and sin.
 They ignored God’s word so they could have what their flesh wanted.
 The two went on to lead and pastor churches, while ignoring the scriptural command that a bishop should be the husband of one wife.
 It is so grieving to see people put their own ambitions for ministry above the Lord.
 Only idolatry for ministry can take us down this destructive path.